 Our season consists of six points tournaments, a partners pike tournament, a partners bass tournament, a couples tournament and a kids tournament.
 Members are required to fish at least half of the points tournaments to maintain their membership.
-The six points tournaments usually consist of three two-day tournaments and three one day tournaments.
+The six points tournaments usually consist of two or three two-day tournaments and the rest are one day tournaments.

 Members are expected to provide their own pfd (life preserver) and fishing tackle.
 Coast Guard approved life vests (pfd) must be worn at all times when the gas engine on the boat is running.

 The club is very safety conscious and safe boating practices are used at all times.
 We are also conscious of our image as we are very visible on the water and at launch sites and we expect all members to act courteously toward other anglers and

 members of the public while on the water and at launch sites.